HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-2 Semiconductors.md

 ##### Transistors as Amplifiers

 This ability to amplify signals is what makes transistors so important in radio equipment.
-Before transistors, vacuum tubes performed this role, and you'll still find tube amplifiers in use today—particularly in high-power HF stations.
+Before transistors, vacuum tubes performed this role, and you'll still find tube amplifiers in use today — particularly in high-power HF stations.
 But most modern amateur radio equipment relies on transistors for amplification, from the tiny preamp that boosts weak signals in your receiver to the power amplifier in your handheld or mobile transceiver.

 > **Key Information:**
 > - Transistors can provide *power gain*—the ability to amplify signals {{< link id="T6B10" >}}